Local Nature Recovery Strategy

 Local Nature Recovery Strategies (LNRS) are a tool designed to guide action for nature recovery.
 They were introduced by the Environment Act 2021 to help achieve the targets set out in the Environmental Improvement Plan (EIP).

-The LNRS will map existing areas for nature and potential areas for nature recovery across West Northamptonshire.
-Working with various participants, the LNRS will identify local priorities and ways to achieve them (potential measures), including their wider environmental benefits, like air quality improvements and reducing flood risk etc.
+The LNRS Local Habitat Map maps existing areas for nature, practical actions and focus areas for nature recovery across West Northamptonshire.
+Working with various participants, data and evidence, the LNRS identifies local priorities and ways to achieve them (potential measures/practical actions).